 - Research and analyze the relevant laws, and

 - Represent you in court and present a compelling defense at trial.

 The experienced lawyers at Arechigo & Stokka, P.A., provide top-quality legal representation to our clients throughout Minnesota.
 We know that facing criminal charges is a scary and life-changing event.
 We care deeply about our clients and fight tirelessly to defend their interests.

-We provide hands-on, personalized legal services.
-Our dedicated team will thoroughly analyze your claim and assist you every step of the way.
+Our lawyers provide hands-on, personalized legal services.
+We are a dedicated team that will thoroughly analyze your claim and assist you every step of the way.
 For a free consultation, call our offices at 651-222-6603 or fill out an online form today.